7 apr 2022 - 18 dec 2022

 Art is inspiration!
 It is the vitamins and spice of life.
 Art is beautiful.
 Fun.
 Exciting.
 And not least, challenging!Visit Vejle Art Museum

-The Ravning Bridge and Ravning Station
+The Ravning Bridge

 The Ravning Bridge was built in the Viking Age during the reign of King Harold Bluetooth, around the year 980.
 It measured 760 metres and crossed Vejle River Valley at the widest place, just 10 km south of the royal seat in Jelling.Visit the Ravning Bridge